 Joseph Smith was appointed Monitor of the NMS on April 5, 2012, by a bipartisan group of 49 state attorneys general, the District of Columbia, the United States federal government and the nation's five largest mortgage servicers.
-In this role, Smith oversees the banks' compliance with the 304 servicing standards, or reforms, as measured by a series of metrics, or tests, laid out in the Settlement.
-He also has validated the servicers' calculation of credit under the NMS for more than \$20 billion in relief to homeowners.
-Smith's appointment as Monitor under the five original NMS consent judgments was for a term of three-and-a-half years, which ended on October 4, 2015, with a final report to the United States District Court for the District of Columbia (Court) to be filed by him no later than April 2016.
-His work under the NMS was subsequently expanded by the Ocwen and SunTrust Mortgage consent judgments.
+Smith's appointment as Monitor under the five original NMS consent judgments was for a term of three and a half years, which ended on October 4, 2015, with a final report to the United States District Court for the District of Columbia that he filed April 2016.
+His work under the NMS was subsequently expanded by the Ocwen, SunTrust Mortgage and HSBC consent judgements described earlier in this report.

 On November 19, 2013, Smith was also appointed to monitor the consumer relief obligations included in the \$13 billion settlement between the United States Department of Justice and JPMorgan Chase.
 In his role, Smith is responsible for validating JPMorgan Chase's assertion of credit under such settlement for \$4 billion in consumer relief to be provided by the Servicer.
 In addition, Smith was appointed Special Master for the U.S. Department of Education in 2015.

-In that role, he advises the Department on issues related to student loan debt.
+In that role, he advised the department on issues related to student loan debt.

 Smith served as North Carolina Commissioner of Banks from 2002 to 2012.
-As Commissioner, he oversaw the licensing and regulation of banks and thrifts.
+As commissioner, he oversaw the licensing and regulation of banks and thrifts.
 He also helped implement the North Carolina Mortgage Lending Act, the North Carolina Secure and Fair Enforcement Mortgage Licensing Act and the State Home Foreclosure Prevention Project.
-While Commissioner, Smith also served from 2009 to 2010 as chairman of the Conference of State Bank Supervisors.
+While commissioner, Smith also served from 2009 to 2010 as chairman of the Conference of State Bank Supervisors.
 He was an organizer and member of the Board of Managers of the State Regulatory Registry, LLC, an organization dedicated to creating a nationwide mortgage licensing system.